Fourth International (post-reunification): Participants

-The organisations below are cited by the Fourth International as being FI sections and journals, sympathising organisations, organisations including FI supporters or organisations with the status of Permanent Observers. for those with websites.
+The organisations below are cited by the Fourth International as being FI sections and journals, sympathising organisations, organisations including FI supporters or organisations with the status of Permanent Observers.

 Sections

 Organizations with permanent observer status

 Organizations who share the International's perspective of struggle but do not wish to join it formally can obtain the status of "permanent observer".
 This status enables organizations to participate in meetings of leading bodies—which bodies will be specified in each case—with the right to speak but not to vote.